neoforged/Documentation/docs/entities/renderer.md

                 // This example uses the latter, please check the usages of the individual methods for more examples.
                 .texOffs(50, 60)
                 .addBox(5, 5, 5, 4, 4, 4, CubeDeformation.extend(1.2f)),
-            // An additional offset to apply to all elements of the CubeListBuilder.
+            // The initial positioning to apply to all elements of the CubeListBuilder.
 Besides PartPose#offset,
             // PartPose#offsetAndRotation is also available.
 This can be reused across multiple PartDefinitions.
+            // This may not be used by all models.
+For example, making custom armor layers will use the associated
+            // player (or other humanoid) renderer's PartPose instead to have the armor "snap" to the player model.
             PartPose.offset(0, 8, 0)
         );
         // We can now add children to any PartDefinition, thus creating a hierarchy.